 Foam sclerotherapy involves making small volumes of the liquid solution into foam by rapid mixing and agitation with a small volume of air.
 This can then be used to treat some of the larger underlying abnormal veins.

-Sclerotherapy will be performed on an outpatient basis with you being able to return to your every day activities the next day.
+Sclerotherapy will be performed on an outpatient basis and you will be able to return to your every day activities the next day.
 You will have a number of injections where the surgeon will identify the particular veins and will inject the foam.
 This will all be performed under ultrasound guidance control.
-The procedure should take around 30 minutes in total although you may need more than one visit to treat all of the veins in question.
+The procedure should take around 30 minutes in total although you may need more than one visit to treat all of the veins in question (find out more).

 If your veins are not suitable for either Radiofrequency or Foam Sclerotherapy, you will then be offered Conventional Surgery.
 This involves making an incision around your groin and locating the diseased vein.
-The vein is then tied off and a wire is inserted down the vein and pushed down the vein where another small incision is made, usually around the knee or the ankle.
+The vein is then tied off and a wire is inserted into the vein and pushed down to where another small incision is made, usually around the knee or the ankle.
 The thin wire will then be carefully pulled out with the vein being removed at the same time.
-The blood will then track up the healthy veins.
+The blood flow in the leg will then track up the healthy veins.

 After the procedure, you may need 1-2 weeks to recover fully although that may be down to the occupation that you do.
 In addition, you may need to wear compression stockings for a week also.

 ✓ Minimally invasive treatments offered

 ✓ Faster recovery times